apache/parquet-cpp/README.md

 For release-level builds (enable optimizations and disable debugging), pass `-DCMAKE_BUILD_TYPE=Release` to `cmake`.

+To build only the library with minimal dependencies, pass `-DPARQUET_MINIMAL_DEPENDENCY=ON` to `cmake`.
+Note that the executables, tests, and benchmarks should be disabled as well.

 Incremental builds can be done afterwords with just `make`.

 ## Using with Apache Arrow